jmix-framework/jmix-grafana-dashboards/README.md

 <img src="images/applications_list.png" alt="Applications list"/>

-More details about the <b>Spring Boot common tags</b> you can find by the link <a href="https://docs.spring.io/spring-boot/reference/actuator/metrics.html#actuator.metrics.customizing.common-tags">link</a>.
+More details about the <b>Spring Boot common tags</b> you can find by the <a href="https://docs.spring.io/spring-boot/reference/actuator/metrics.html#actuator.metrics.customizing.common-tags">link</a>.

 <h2>Percentiles and Histograms</h2>